 Scheduling of tranches based on Test Plans.

-Technical features of the DIP solution, including software / hardware components and versions

 Core System Provider Release Management Processes & Procedures

 Environment Working Group (EWG)

 The MHHS Environment Manager will work with the EWG to initially shape the Release and Configuration Management Approach & Plan.
 The MHHS Environment Manager is responsible for defining the Release & Configuration Management Approach and ensuring that the processes and procedures defined are adhered to.
 Where appropriate, the MHHS Environment manager will report these activities back to the EWG, Programme Participants and Stakeholders.